 The augmented organizational security policy P.Add-Functions, coming from the additional security functionality of the cryptographic libraries, the augmented assumption A.Key-Function, related to the usage of key-depending function, and the threat memory access violation T.Mem-Access, due to specific TOE memory access control functionality, have been added.
-These add-ons have no impact on the conformance statements regarding CC [CCBook1] and PP [9], with following rational:
+These add-ons have no impact on the conformance statements regarding CC [10] and PP [9], with following rational:

-- The security target remains conformant to CC [CCBook1], claim 482 as the possibility to introduce additional restrictions is given. - The security target fulfils the strict conformance claim of the PP [9] due to the application notes 5, 6 and 7 which apply here.
+- The security target remains conformant to CC [10], claim 482 as the possibility to introduce additional restrictions is given. - The security target fulfils the strict conformance claim of the PP [9] due to the application notes 5, 6 and 7 which apply here.
 By those notes the addition of further security functions and security services are covered, even without deriving particular security functionality from a threat but from a policy.

-3.1.1 Adding Objectives
+3.4.3 Adding Objectives

-Due to additional security functionality coming from
+Due to additional security functionality coming from following TOE modules, the subsequently assigned additional security objectives have been introduced:

 - the cryptographic libraries

+- o O.Add-Functions

+- o O.Ctrl\Auth\CCL

+- O.Prot\Integrity

-- \circ O.Add-Functions,
+- O.Prot\Confidentiality

 - the memory access control

 - O.Mem-Access

 - and objectives related to the Flash Loader

 - O.Authentication,

-- O.Cap_Avail_Loader,
+- O.Cap\Avail\Loader,

-- O.Ctrl_Auth_Loader and
+- o O.Ctrl\Auth\Loader and

-- O.Prot_TSF_Confidentiality
+- O.Prot\TSF\Confidentiality